jesmrec/ownCloud-E2E-Android-Cucumber-Appium/README.md

 Different requirements:

-* `Appium` instance running and reachable
+* `Appium` instance running and reachable.
+Check this [link](https://appium.io/docs/en/about-appium/getting-started/?lang=en) to get futher info about Appium.

-* At least, one device attached and reachable via adb.
-Check command `adb devices` to ensure `Appium` will get the device reference to interact with it
+* At least, one device/emulator attached and reachable via adb.
+Check command `adb devices` to ensure `Appium` will get the device reference to interact with it.

-The environment variable `$ANDROID_HOME` needs to be correctly set up, pointing to the Android SDK folder
+* The environment variable `$ANDROID_HOME` needs to be correctly set up, pointing to the Android SDK folder

 ## How to test